Viki-coding/GAA_STORE/README.md

 FAQ Section: The FAQ questions are displayed them with collapsible dropdowns for quick navigation.

 **7. Admin and Superuser Features**
-Admin Login: We have created an user friendly dashboard for product management with icons for adding, editing, and deleting products.
+Admin Login: We have created an user friendly dashboard for shop owners / staff to create, edit and delete FAQ
-Drag-and-Drop Functionality: Enable image uploads with a drag-and-drop interface for managers.

 **8. Encouraging Engagement**
-Mailchimp Integration: We have designed an eye-catching newsletter signup form with benefits like "Be the First to Know About New Arrivals and Deals."
+Mailchimp Integration: We have created an easy to subscribe field on the footer of the site.

 Social Media Integration: Displays our Facebook clickable icon in the footer to foster community engagement.